Thanh-0dev/Heretic/README.md

 It was a project where we had to make a textual RPG game in less than 2 months (actually 1 month of real work in parrallel of studying).
 It is a reproduction of Hetic where i'm a first year student.

-To play the game you will need Python and Pygame.
+To play the game you will need Python and Pygame, and use the " Heretic.py " file.

 Dev: Thanh-Long Pham / Designer: Louis Leveneur